FelixEmmerich/WEKIT/WEKIT/Assets/StreamingAssets/WEKIT Readme.txt

 								The slider below sets a step size from 1 to 3, i.e. a setting of 1 records every frame, a setting of 2 every second frame, etc. Can be used to reduce file size.
 								If you are using a WekitPlayerContainer, each device will have its own TimeStep slider situated above its name.
+								Additionally, a WekitPlayerContainer allows you to record over existing replays by setting the overwrite toggle to true on players that you want to create a new replay on.
+Other players will start their replay upon pressing Record.

 Replay/Stop			F9			Replay or stop replaying the data that was last recorded or loaded.
 								A slider underneath the Pause/Unpause switch indicates the currently played frame and